spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 The `LaunchClient.bat` helper script (which we have provided with the UnrealGDKExampleProject) already includes the local host IP `127.0.0.1` which means client launched this way will attempt to connect automatically using the [receptionist](#using-receptionist) flow.

 #### With the SpatialOS Launcher
 When launching a client from the SpatialOS Console using the [Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher), the client will connect to the running SpatialOS cloud deployment by default.
-It has the `Locator` URL required to connect to said deployment included as command-line arguments.
+It has the `Locator` parameters required to connect to said deployment included as command-line arguments.
 When these `Locator` arguments are present, client will attempt to connect automatically.
 Please note the launcher login tokens are only valid for 15 minutes.

 ## URL Options
-Please see the [Connection Arguments]({{urlRoot}}/content/command-line-arguments#connection-arguments) section for a list of all URL options that can be used with SpatialOS.
+Please see the [Map Travel URL options]({{urlRoot}}/content/command-line-arguments#map-travel-url-options) section for a list of all URL options that can be used with SpatialOS.

 <br/>------<br/>
 _2019-06-13 Page updated with limited editorial review: Added Locator information_